Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Appendix

 \end{proof}

 \begin{proposition}[Calibration Loss, Restatement of Proposition~\ref{prop:calib}] Let the calibration risk be defined as the expectation of the calibration loss over the data distribution:

-If this calibration risk is optimized over the data distribution $\mathcal{D}$, then the optimal solution is $\mathrm{FLU}(x) = \mathbb{P}(\mathrm{MixLoRA}(x) = y^*(x))$; that is, the optimally trained FLU corresponds to the probability that the model's prediction is correct. \end{proposition}
+If this calibration risk is optimized over the data distribution $\mathcal{D}$, then the optimal solution is $\mathrm{FLC}(x) = \mathbb{P}(\mathrm{MixLoRA}(x) = y^*(x))$; that is, the optimally trained FLC corresponds to the probability that the model's prediction is correct. \end{proposition}

 \begin{proof}[Proof of Proposition~\ref{prop:calib} and~\ref{prop:calib_appnd}] Expanding the calibration risk, we have: